Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: Lyapunov Stability for MDPs

-However, the choice \eqref{eq:MDP:FOCP} is a special case of \eqref{eq:FOCP} as it restricts the cost functional $\mathcal L$ to linear functionals of $\rho_k$.
-We will see in this paper that the freedom of manipulating nonlinear functionals in $\mathcal L$ is the key to generalizing the dissipativity theory to MDPs.
+Note that the condition $\mathcal L\left[ \rho_\star,\vect \pi_\star\right] = 0$ is required for $V_\star$ to be bounded.
+In the specific case of Problem~\eqref{eq:MDP}, this can further be seen by using the definition of Equation~\eqref{eq:rhoinf} in~\eqref{eq:MDP:FOCP}.
+We will see in this paper that the freedom of using more general functionals than \eqref{eq:MDP:FOCP} for $\mathcal L$ is the key to generalizing the economic NMPC dissipativity theory to MDPs.

-We detail next how \eqref{eq:FOCP} makes it possible to derive a fairly straightforward and classic Lyapunov stability result on the set of probability measures.
-To that end, let us introduce the following key concepts. \begin{Definition}[Dissimilarity measure] Let us define a dissimilarity measure $D\left(\cdot\,||\cdot\right): \mathcal{P}\times \mathcal{P}\to\mathbb{R}$ as an application from the set of probability measures to the real positive numbers, such that:
+We detail next how \eqref{eq:FOCP} makes it possible to build a fairly straightforward and classic Lyapunov stability result on the set of probability measures.
+To that end, let us introduce the following key concepts. \begin{Definition}[Dissimilarity measure] Let us define a dissimilarity measure $D\left(\cdot\,||\cdot\right): {\mathcal{R}}\times {\mathcal{R}}\to\mathbb{R}$ as an application from a subset of probability measures to the real positive numbers, such that:

+where ${\mathcal{R}}\subseteq \mathcal M$ is (a subset of) the set of probability measures. \end{Definition} A useful example of dissimilarity measures is the Kullback-Leibler divergence ($D_\mathrm{KL}$) defined as